Adalab/modulo-1-evaluacion-final-silviaespanagil/README.md

 After you clone the repository you must:

-1) Install dependencies
+1) Install dependencies.
+You will only have to do this once.
 ```sh
 npm install
 ```
 2) Start the proyect.
 This must be done everytime you code and will open a local host that will  update in real time
 ```sh
 npm start
 ```